-- Biedronka continued to invest in the Fruit and Vegetables category to respond to demand for Polish native varieties.
+• Biedronka continued to invest in the Fruit and Vegetables category to respond to the demand for

+Polish native varieties.
 This strategy implies knowledge of Polish culture and traditions, which also results from the long-standing relationships with various business partners, which take place through regular visits to production locations, and in the sharing of technical knowledge.
 In 2016, Biedronka strengthened its use of traditional varieties developed in 2015 and increased the volumes sold.
-Examples are Irga and Bryza potatoes, the production of which almost quadrupled, and Antonówka apples and Klapsa pears, the sales of which - in quantity - doubled compared to 2015; - Poland is one of the largest producers of strawberries in Europe.
+Examples are Irga and Bryza potatoes, the production of which almost quadrupled, and Antonówka apples and Klapsa pears, the sales of which - in quantity - doubled compared to 2015;

+- Poland is one of the largest producers of strawberries in Europe.
 However, due to their limited consumption lifetime, these were mainly sold in traditional markets.
-Biedronka established a network of suppliers located in regions close to the DC, to ensure sufficient quality and quantities of strawberries for sale in its stores.
+Biedronka established a network of suppliers located in regions close to the DCs, to ensure sufficient quality and quantities of strawberries for sale in its stores.
 This network reduces the time between harvesting and making the product available in its stores.
 In the first year of the project - 2014 - 74 tonnes were sold between July and September.
 In 2016, and as a result of consolidating this initiative, it was possible to sell 650 tonnes in the same period.
-In 2017, Biedronka is aiming to reach 1,000 tonnes;
+In 2017, Biedronka is aiming to reach 1,000 tonnes; - Biedronka was pioneer in selling the Malinowe tomato (raspberry tomato) in its stores and it was the only banner in Poland to have this variety available throughout 2015.
+In 2016, sales of this variety doubled, reaching 13,750 tonnes;